Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Theoretical Behaviors

 The derived generalization error bounds in \eqref{Generalization-error-KRR} are much better than those for linear Q-learning \citep{murphy2005generalization,oh2022generalization} in three aspects.
-First, we only impose the regularity assumption \eqref{regularitycondition} on optimal Q-functions, whereas \citet{murphy2005generalization} and \citet{oh2022generalization} required $Q_t^*$ to belong to a linear combination of finite basis functions.
-The space of $Q_t^*$ satisfying Assumption \ref{Assumption:regularity} is much more massive than the linear space studied in \citep{murphy2005generalization} and \citep{oh2022generalization}.
+First, we only impose the regularity assumption \eqref{regularitycondition} on optimal Q-functions, whereas \citep{murphy2005generalization} and \citep{oh2022generalization} required $Q_t^*$ to belong to a linear combination of finite basis functions.
 Second, the derived convergence rate $|D|^{-r/(2r+s)}$ is better than those established for linear Q-learning in previous studies, where rates slower than $|D|^{-1/4}$ were derived under stricter assumptions.
 For sufficiently small values of $s$, our derived rates can be of the order $|D|^{-1/2}$.
 Finally, due to linearity, the rates established in \citep{murphy2005generalization} and \citep{oh2022generalization} depend heavily on the dimension $d$, whereas our results are dimensionality independent, showing the power of kernelization.

 Our next theoretical result presents a solid theoretical guarantee for the feasibility of DKRR-DTR.